sidharth3/dl-cnn-covid/README.txt

 PIL
 skimage

+We have done some preprocessing which involves upsampling of the dataset.
+If in case the training needs to be performed, the code on the notebook section 'file preparation' section.
+After running this code (on a duplicate dataset directory) , the files on this directory must be copied over to the original dataset/train/normal/ and dataset/train/infected/covid/

 To run the code:
 1. to train the binary model (shown the notebook cell) run !python ./train_binary.py --gpu --epochs 25 --batchsize 32 --upsample True --transform True --scheduler True --decay True
 2. To load the model (shown in the last cell of the notebook) - !python ./train_binary.py --gpu --sample True (this loads a saved model and uses it on the test set)